 "Susan, what kept you child?"
 He asked look over her shoulder towards the school.

 "Ian needed to take Dudley to the headmaster's office," she explained.

 "Again?
 That boy is a nuisance," he shook his head.

 "Have they both gone out this time?"
 Susan asked as they walked through the streets.

-"Yes, yes, I've made sure, a little 'prize' in Surrey, greed it seems is one of their vices."
-He chuckled.
-Though he did admit it had annoyed him at first, trying to look into the Dursely's house had been complicated, the woman Petunia, Lilly had mentioned her once or twice before during the short time he and Susan had known her and James, never seemed to go out.
-Her husband worked at some factory.
+"Yes, yes, I've made sure, a little 'prize' in Surrey, greed it seems is one of their vices," he chuckled.
+Though he did admit it had annoyed him at first, trying to look into the Dursely's house had been complicated, the woman Petunia, Lilly had mentioned her once or twice during the short time he and Susan had known her and James, never seemed to go out.
+Her husband worked at a factory nearby.

 He and Susan had tried many reasons to get them both to leave the house from trying to get them to assist their neighbours (they didn't care) to more elaborate stunts that had failed to raise their attention.

 But now they would have an hour or two to look around and investigate the house that Harry Potter lived in.

 Susan looked around as they arrived at number 4 Privet Drive, grandfather removed a small thing from his pocket, it looked like a mass of tentacles, she recognised it as an organic lock pick he'd picked up some time ago in their travels.

 Within seconds they were in, the lock pick was able to pick even the most complicated electronic lock, a simple tumbler arrangement proving no challenge for it.